rvp0209/Frontend-Mentor-Challenges/README.md

 # Frontend-Mentor-Challenges
-My completed submissions for the Frontend Mentor challenges
+My completed and in-progress submissions for the Frontend Mentor challenges